 Now your insert won't shift around inside your new duvet cover!

-I have to say I’m so excited to finally have my little boy’s big boy room started and he is so excited too!
-His new mattress is so comfortable and the new best place in the house to snuggle up and read.
+I have to say I'm so excited to finally have my little boy's big boy room started and he is so excited too!
+His new bed creates so much storage in his small room and has become the place in the house to snuggle up and read.